Code-Institute-Submissions/UCFD_project/README.md

 Deployment

-Problems identified by Gitpod were corrected and then commited changes.
+Problems identified by Gitpod were corrected and changes were committed.

 Credits